1technophile/OpenMQTTGateway/docs/use/boards.md

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoBT/config" -m '{"low_power_mode":2}'`

 The low power mode can be changed also with a push to button B when the board is processing (top button on M5stickC and middle button of M5stack).

+### Erasing the flash

+So as to erase the flash memory on M5Stack boards you may do a long press to TRIGGER_PIN button:
+* Button A on M5StickC (GPIO 37)
+* Button C on M5Stack (GPIO 37)
+* Button lateral on M5stick (GPIO 35)